 Ah, the sun.
 It’s an important thing.
 Our entire world revolves around it, literally.
 It can be a photographer’s greatest ally, and an hour later, their worst enemy.
 If I were a betting man, I’d say that roughly 100% of all photographers start out shooting with the Sun as their main source of light.
 I don’t have any evidence on that, it’s just an educated guess.
 The problem is, the sun is a very powerful thing, and it provides a couple of different obstacles to overcome.

-If you remember from my first article, Assessing a Scene, one of the steps of determining your setup is to know where your light is coming from.
+One of the steps of determining your setup is to know where your light is coming from.
 Now we’ll go over what to do with that light when it just doesn’t want to cooperate.
 In order to do that, I’ll highlight a few of the major ways the sun can ruin a photo, and how you can use your photographic cunning to defeat it at its own game.

 That’s my official name for them.
 Raccoon Eyes occur when you’re photographing a person at high noon.
 Most photographers will agree that midday is the worst time of day to photograph.
 This is when the sun is directly overhead, pointing straight down, and creating shadows underneath every overhang on a person’s body.
 Whether they’re eyebrows, a nose, or dare I say, a stomach, those shadows will exaggerate everything.
 Now couple this with the fact that when metering for that bright sunlight, tightening up that aperture and increasing the shutter speed will keep your subject’s skin from being too bright, but it will also cause those shadows to be really dark.
 Hence, Raccoon Eyes.